 Here’s what they need to stay active:

-Tilling at the wrong time can dry out the surface, disrupt fungal networks, and send microbes into dormancy especially during dry or hot spells.
+Understanding how can time affect soils is crucial; tilling at the wrong time can dry out the surface, disrupt fungal networks, and send microbes into dormancy.

 Spring Tillage: High Risk, Mixed Return